-The base sticker for the Prius Two trim level has risen to $23,520, and it's practically impossible to find such low-priced versions on dealer lots, but its 50 mpg in combined driving is untouchable for any car without a power plug.
-The 2011 Honda Insight hybrid starts at $18,200, yet its estimated 41 mpg trails even the previous-generation Prius' 46 mpg.
-Similarly, despite a redesign and mileage boost for the 2012 model year, the Honda Civic Hybrid achieves an estimated 44 mpg for $24,050.
+The base sticker for the Prius Two trim level has risen to $24,765 (all prices cited include destination charges), but its 50 mpg in combined driving is untouchable for any car without a power plug.
+The 2011 Honda Insight hybrid starts at $19,290, yet its estimated 41 mpg trails even the previous-generation Prius' 46 mpg.
+Similarly, despite a redesign and mileage boost for the 2012 model year, the Honda Civic Hybrid achieves an estimated 44 mpg for $24,990.

 Throw in the fact that the Prius' interior volume makes it a midsize car while those other two are compacts, and I'm ready to declare no contest and pull the Hondas out of the ring before they get hurt.
-(See a comparison.)
+Note that 2012 brings another, more-competitive option in the form of a redesigned Toyota Camry Hybrid sedan, which boasts improved mileage as high as 43/39 mpg in the base model, which is priced at $26,785 (See all these 2012 models compared.)

 The Prius Could Be Better